Detecting Bone Lesions in X-Ray Under Diverse Acquisition Conditions: Implementation Details

 \subsection{Data Characteristics}

 The clinical dataset was acquired at the Medical Imaging Division, Rambam Health Care Campus, Haifa, Israel.
+As shown in Table~\ref{tab:patient-characteristics}, this retrospective study analyzed bone tumors on 1421 radiographs (mean age $23$ years $\pm 8$ [standard deviation]; $1001$ men).
 This retrospective study analyzed bone tumors on 1421 radiographs obtained between January 2003 and December 2018, 973 of which are normal images, with no pathology or any clinical finding, and 448 abnormal images that include benign or malignant lesions.
 Radiographs included in this study were acquired from patients aged 5-40 years.
 Radiographs with poor image quality were excluded.
 In addition, postoperative scans, chest and abdominal scans, and scans that were non-relevant for diagnosis were also excluded.
 Participants were identified based on ICD code in the electronic medical record.
 Imaging data was reviewed by two senior radiologists and one radiology resident to establish ground truth.

 The data was acquired over a decade with a variety of X-ray machines and imaging protocols, resulting in a diverse dataset in terms of image characteristics.
 Image quality is determined by several factors including spatial resolution, patient movement and the technician which has an important role in maintaining good image quality~\cite{Byerly2022}.
 Figure~\ref{fig:Dataset Characteristics} (left) shows that the dataset consists of images with different bit depths – representing significant variations in the captured dynamic range.
 Moreover, in some cases, dynamic range is not fully utilized which means that the dataset consists of low contrast images as can be seen in Figure~\ref{fig:Dataset Characteristics} (right).
 In addition, the dataset not only varies in terms of intensity characteristics but also heterogeneously in terms of the scanned organs.